KeithDHedger/KKEditCLI/README.md

 Open Include - Place cursor anywhere on the line with a 'c' type include directive and select to search and open matching files, ( "" open's local include, <> open's global includes from /usr/include ).
 Goto Line - Guess!
 Open Manpage - place cursor over word and attempt to open the relevent manpage if available in a new tab.
+Find - Guess!
+Find Next - Find next and wrap to beigining of file if needed.

 Function Menu:
 ... - Dynamic menu containg functions, variable defs etc in the current file, select to goto the define.

 Bookmarks:
-Remove All Marks - TODO.
+Remove All Marks - Remove all bookmarks.
 Toggle BM - Toggles a bookmark at the current line.
 ... - Select a bookmark, to go to that tab and line, closing a tab also deletes the bookmarks for that tab.

 Tools:
 TODO.

+Most static menus now have a Ctrl+key shortcut.